nettoyeurny/pmidipd30/README.md

 # pmidipd30 --- Ableton Live remote controller script for Pyle Audio PMIDIPD30

 I recently added a [Pyle Audio PMIDIPD30](https://www.pyleaudio.com/sku/PMIDIPD30) to my setup, mostly because it's cheap and it comes with a crossfader.
-Sadly, it didn't come with a remote controller script for Ableton Live, MIDI maps in Live didn't quite seem to what I want, and the generic user remote script doesn't seem to support crossfaders.
+Sadly, it didn't come with a remote controller script for Ableton Live, MIDI maps in Live didn't quite seem to do what I want, and the generic user remote script doesn't seem to support crossfaders.

 So, it appears that the Live's (mostly undocumented) [Python API](https://github.com/gluon/AbletonLive9_RemoteScripts) is the way to go.
 It took a little effort to figure this out (hat tip to [Julien Bayle](https://github.com/gluon) and [Hanz Petrov](http://remotescripts.blogspot.de/) for getting me started).
 Specifically, the Live API comes with a number of high-level classes for things like transport control that do lots of complex stuff that I didn't need, while obscuring the basic functionality that I wanted.